-Pentagon weighs bolstering defenses against missile attack
+US weighs new ways to detect and track enemy missiles

 - Trump declares he'll 'never back down' in shutdown fight WATCH

+Current U.S. missile defense weapons are based on land and aboard ships.

+Republican presidents starting with Ronald Reagan, who proposed a “Star Wars” system of anti-missile weapons in space, have been more enthusiastic about missile defense than Democrats.
+In recent years, however, both parties have argued that better defenses are needed, if only against emerging nuclear powers such as North Korea.

-President Donald Trump’s detailed views on missile defense are not well-known.
-The national security strategy he announced in December 2017 called “enhanced” missile defense a priority, but it also said it is not intended to disrupt strategic relationships with Russia or China.
+Trump’s detailed views on this are not well-known.
+The national security strategy he unveiled in December 2017 called “enhanced” missile defense a priority, but it also said it was not intended to disrupt strategic relationships with Russia or China, whose missile arsenals the U.S. sees as the greatest potential threat.

+John Rood, the undersecretary of defense for policy, said last year that a space-based layer of missile-tracking sensors would not mark a big shift in American policy or as a security threat to others like Russia or China.

+“It watches, it detects what others are doing.
+I don’t regard it as a provocative act to observe the missile flights of missiles that are potentially threatening to the United States,” Rood said in September.
+“I don’t think having a sensor capability is a sea change for the United States,” he added, without stating directly that the Trump administration will pursue this.